-Information on methods s and approaches to estimate emissions and removals Description of methodologies used including methods used for calculating the reference level and the associated background level of emissions from natural disturbances Information on how inventory methodologies have been applied taking into account the 2006 IPCC Guidelines for National Greenhouse Gas Inventories, and any relevant supplementary methodological guidance developed by the IPCC and adopted by the CMP and the COP, and recognizing the principles as laid out in decision 16/CMP.1; Annex II of 2/CMP.8 Paragraph 2(a) Justification when omitting any carbon pool Information on which, if any, of the following pools - above-ground biomass, below-ground biomass, litter, deadwood and/or soil organic carbon - were not accounted for, together with verifiable information that demonstrates that these unaccounted pools were not a net source of anthropogenic GHG emissions; Annex II of 2/CMP.8 Paragraph 2(e) Information on indirect factors on GHG emissions and removals Information should also be provided which indicates whether anthropogenic GHG emissions by sources and removals by sinks from LULUCF activities under Article 3, paragraph 3, forest management under Article 3, paragraph 4, and any elected activities under Article 3, paragraph 4, factor out removals from: (a) Elevated carbon dioxide concentrations above pre-industrial levels; (b) Indirect nitrogen deposition; (c) The dynamic effects of age structure resulting from activities prior to 1 January 1990.
-Annex II of 2/CMP.8 Paragraph 3 Changes in data and methods and recalculations (e) Information that demonstrates methodological consistency between the reference level and reporting for forest management during the second commitment period, including the area accounted for, the treatment of harvested wood products, and the accounting of any emissions from natural disturbances; (f) Any technical corrections made pursuant to decision 2/CMP.7, annex, paragraph 14, to ensure consistency between the reference level and reporting for forest management during the second commitment period; Annex II of 2/CMP.8 Paragraph 5 Specific information for r activities under Article 3, paragraphs 3 and 4 Specific information on Article 3.3 activities and Forest Management If Party applies the Natural Disturbance provision: (ii) Showing how annual emissions resulting from natural disturbances and the subsequent removals during the commitment period in those areas are estimated and excluded from the accounting; (iv) Demonstrating that the events or circumstances were beyond the control of, and not materially influenced by, the Party in the commitment period, by demonstrating practicable efforts to prevent, manage or control the events or circumstances that led to the application of the provisions contained in decision 2/CMP.7, annex, paragraph 33; (v) Demonstrating efforts taken to rehabilitate, where practicable, the land for which the provisions contained in decision 2/CMP.7, annex, paragraph 33, are applied; (vi) Showing that emissions associated with salvage logging were not excluded from accounting.
-Annex II of 2/CMP.8 Paragraph 2(f)
+SUPPLEMENTARY IN Table 2.4.1 (Continued) Supplementary information to be reported for the annual GHG inventory during the second CP According to decision 2/CMP.8.
+(Text in italics indicates a direct quote from the decision) Information to be reported Detailed information Reference in CMP decisions Information on methods and approaches to estimate emissions and removals Description of methodologies used including methods used for calculating the reference level and the associated background level of emissions from natural disturbances Information on how inventory methodologies have been applied taking into account the 2006 IPCC Guidelines for National Greenhouse Gas Inventories, and any relevant supplementary methodological guidance developed by the IPCC and adopted by the CMP and the COP, and recognizing the principles as laid out in decision 16/CMP.1; Annex II of 2/CMP.8 Paragraph 2(a) Identification of elected activities; and information on how lands subject to activities are identified and on how lands are trackedto ensure that, once accounted, never leave the accounting The identification of its election of activities under Article 3, paragraph 4, of the Kyoto Protocol for inclusion in its accounting for the second commitment period, in addition to those activities under Article 3, paragraph 4, of the Kyoto Protocol that were elected in the first commitment period, together with information on how its national system under Article 5, paragraph 1, of the Kyoto Protocol will identify land areas associated with all additional elected activities and how the Party ensures that land that was accounted for under activities under Article 3, paragraphs 3 and 4, of the Kyoto Protocol in the first commitment period continues to be accounted for in subsequent commitment periods, in accordance with decisions 16/CMP.1 and 2/CMP.7; Annex I of 2/CMP.8 Paragraph 1(g) Justification when omitting any carbon pool Information on which, if any, of the following pools - above-ground biomass, below-ground biomass, litter, deadwood and/or soil organic carbon - were not accounted for, together with verifiable information that demonstrates that these unaccounted pools were not a net source of anthropogenic GHG emissions; Annex II of 2/CMP.8 Paragraph 2(e) Information on indirect factors on GHG emissions and removals Information should also be provided which indicates whether anthropogenic GHG emissions by sources and removals by sinks from LULUCF activities under Article 3, paragraph 3, forest management under Article 3, paragraph 4, and any elected activities under Article 3, paragraph 4, factor out removals from: (a) Elevated carbon dioxide concentrations above pre-industrial levels; (b) Indirect nitrogen deposition; (c) The dynamic effects of age structure resulting from activities prior to 1 January 1990.
+Annex II of 2/CMP.8 Paragraph 3 Changes in data and methods and recalculations (e) Information that demonstrates methodological consistency between the reference level and reporting for forest management during the second commitment period, including the area accounted for, the treatment of harvested wood products, and the accounting of any emissions from natural disturbances; (f) Any technical corrections made pursuant to decision 2/CMP.7, annex, paragraph 14, to ensure consistency between the reference level and reporting for forest management during the second commitment period; Annex II of 2/CMP.8 Paragraph 5